MattBevis/cloudcase-coding-challenge/README.md

 This starts your app in development mode, rebuilding assets on file changes.

+## Hosting

+To view this form in an environment you can you use following url: https://cloudcase-coding-challenge.web.app

 ## Assumptions

 - Employees salary is set by admin before onboarding form is sent to end user. (this can be changed within the code by changing the constant `EMPLOYEE_SALARY`)